 What are the penalties for sexual misconduct at FSU?

 Disciplinary action will vary based on the severity of the conduct, but it can include expulsion from University programs, termination from University employment, or exclusion from campus via a no trespass order.
 Also, the University may take interim measures to protect individuals from possible harassment while a complaint is being reviewed and investigated.
-These interim measures could include no contact orders between the individuals involved, re-assigning work locations or residence hall assignments, alterations to class or work schedules, transportation, etc. A victim may request interim measures when making a complaint to the Dean of Students Department or the Office of Equal Opportunity and Compliance.
+These interim measures could include no contact orders between the individuals involved, re-assigning work locations or residence hall assignments, alterations to class or work schedules, transportation, etc. A victim may request interim measures when making a complaint to the Dean of Students Department or the Equity, Diversity and Inclusion Office.
 Where appropriate, these interim measures may be continued after a determination on the complaint is made.